Iran–Contra affair: Background

 Prior to the Iranian Revolution, the U.S. was the largest seller of arms to Iran under Mohammad Reza Pahlavi, and the vast majority of the weapons that the Islamic Republic of Iran inherited in January 1979 were U.S.-made.
 To maintain this arsenal, Iran required a steady supply of spare parts to replace those broken and worn out.

 In November 1979, after Iranian students stormed the U.S. embassy in Tehran and took 66 Americans hostage, U.S. President Jimmy Carter imposed an arms embargo on Iran.
 In September 1980, Iraq invaded Iran and Iran desperately needed weapons and spare parts for its current weaponry.
 After Ronald Reagan took office as president on 20 January 1981 and the hostages were released, he vowed to continue Carter's policy of blocking arms sales to Iran on the grounds that Iran supported terrorism.
-However, a group of senior Reagan administration officials in the Senior Interdepartmental Group conducted a secret study on 21 July 1981 and concluded that the arms embargo was ineffective because Iran could always buy arms and spare parts for its U.S. weapons elsewhere, while, at the same time, the arms embargo opened the door for Iran to fall into the Soviet sphere of influence as the Kremlin could sell Iran weapons if the U.S. would not.
-The conclusion was that the U.S. should start selling Iran arms as soon as it was politically possible.
+However, a group of senior Reagan administration officials in the Senior Interdepartmental Group conducted a secret study on 21 July 1981.
+It concluded that the arms embargo was ineffective because Iran could always buy arms and spare parts for its U.S. weapons elsewhere, while, at the same time, the arms embargo opened the door for Iran to fall into the Soviet sphere of influence as the Kremlin could sell Iran weapons if the U.S. would not.
+The conclusion was that the U.S. should start selling arms to Iran as soon as it was politically possible.
 This was made more difficult politically due to Ayatollah Khomeini's openly declared goal of exporting his Islamic revolution all over the Middle East and overthrowing the governments of Iraq, Kuwait, Saudi Arabia, and the other states around the Persian Gulf, which led to the Americans perceiving Khomeini as a major threat to the U.S.

 In the spring of 1983, the U.S. launched Operation Staunch, a wide-ranging diplomatic effort to persuade other nations all over the world not to sell arms or spare parts for weapons to Iran.
 This was at least part of the reason the Iran–Contra affair proved so humiliating for the U.S. when the story first broke in November 1986 that the U.S. itself was selling arms to Iran.